luccadibe/benchctl/README.md

 - **Metadata Tracking**: Custom metadata support for benchmark runs
 - **Result Management**: Organized storage with run IDs and comprehensive metadata
 - **Append Metadata from Stages**: Stages can emit JSON on stdout and append it to run metadata automatically
+- **Live Command Streaming**: Stage commands stream directly to your terminal with preserved ANSI colors locally and over SSH

 ## Installation